openstack/operations-guide/doc/ops-guide/source/ch_arch_storage.rst

-In addition to the open source technologies, there are a number of proprietary solutions that are officially supported by OpenStack Block Storage.storage storage driver support They are offered by the following
+In addition to the open source technologies, there are a number of proprietary solutions that are officially supported by OpenStack Block Storage.
+They are offered by the following vendors:
-vendors:

 -  IBM (Storwize family/SVC, XIV)